 (2) Maintain the Financial Security required under this Agreement [need to define].

-Designate a responsible person to act as Energy Coordinator for EPMI under this Agreement, and two additional back up Energy Coordinators.
+Designate a responsible person to act as Energy Coordinator for EPMI under this Agreement, and two additional back up Energy Coordinators, as further defined herein.

 Power and gas load forecasting, scheduling Existing Contracted Resources, and assist MDEA in procurement of additional resources to serve MDEA Native Load.